 Coming up… exclusive marketing automation jobs insights

-In our next conversation with Lucy, we’ll be asking her about some of the finer details on life as a marketing automation consultant – but before we delve deep into this area, she let us know the top three skills she believes are most valuable for an aspiring consultant…
+In our next conversation with Lucy, we get more details on marketing automation jobs.
+We’ll be asking her about some of the finer details on life as a marketing automation consultant – but before we delve deep into this area, she let us know the top three skills she believes are most valuable for an aspiring consultant.
+Looking for Salesforce consultant jobs?
+Take note of these tips!

 - Adaptability - you could be working on multiple clients or use cases in a single day